nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Appending a customer's note : `appendnotec`

-Adds more text to a customer's note.
+In the event that you have more information to add for a customer, `appendnotec` comes in handy to add details to an existing note without replacing it.

 **Format**